BYU-CS-260/AWS-Setup/https.md

 And you should see a lock icon in the browser window.
 (Note, some browsers are instead showing _nothing_ when the website is secure, and `Not Secure` when it is not secure.
 So check to see what your browser does for secure sites.)
 It may take a while for Caddy to set up a certificate to allow for secure connections, so be patient.

+If you have trouble with this, then put the ":80" back into the Caddyfile and you can use HTTP to access your pages.
+Talk to a TA or the instructor to figure out how to make things work.